kanisterio/kanister/examples/time-log-kopia-repository-server/README.md

 **NOTE:**

-The above command will configure a kopia repository server, which manages artifacts resulting from Kanister data operations such as backup.
+The above command will configure a kopia repository server, which manages artifacts resulting from Kanister data operations such as backup and restore.
 This is stored as a `repositoryservers.cr.kanister.io` *CustomResource (CR)* which is then referenced in Kanister ActionSets.

 #### Create Blueprint